Stelco: History

 Market conditions and declining customer orders prompted U.S. Steel to shut down the Hamilton Works on October 1, 2010.
-100 jobs were restored when the German Max Aicher steel company bought two steel mills from US Steel, and opened them as "Max Aicher North America".
+100 jobs were restored when the German Max Aicher steel company bought two steel mills from US Steel and opened them as "Max Aicher North America."
 More jobs are expected to be created when the mills are in full production.
 The Hamilton steel-making and iron-making operations were permanently closed on December 31, 2013.

 On September 16, 2014, U.S. Steel Canada announced that it would apply for court protection from its creditors.
 US Steel then stated that it intended to sell all of its remaining operations in Hamilton in the next two months.

-U.S. Steel Canada was severed from U.S. Steel Corporation in 2015 after it entered Companies' Creditors Arrangement Act protection in 2014.
+U.S. Steel Canada was severed from U.S. Steel Corporation in 2015 after it entered CCAA protection in 2014.
 In November 2016, a deal was struck to sell U.S. Steel Canada to Bedrock Industries.

 On December 2, 2016, the company took the "Stelco" name again.
 In 2017, an initial public offering raised CA$200 million for the company.

 Portions of the Stelco's archives are held at Library and Archives Canada, Brock University, and the Canadian Centre for Architecture.
 In January 2021 Stelco added pig iron production capability to its Lake Erie blast furnace.

-Stelco purchased a minority stake in the Hamilton Tiger-Cats professional football team in January 2022.
+Stelco purchased a 40% stake in the Hamilton Tiger-Cats professional football team in January 2022.

+In July 2024, it was publicly announced that Cleveland-Cliffs, an American steel manufacturer, was acquiring Stelco for approximately US$2.5 billion.
+The purchase was completed four months later.

 Environmental impact

 Steelmaking in Canada has long been associated with pollution.
-For example, in 1989 Stelco and Dofasco were listed among the "dirty dozen" polluters in Ontario:
+For example, in 1989, Stelco and Dofasco were listed among the "dirty dozen" polluters in Ontario:

 Since Stelco ceased steelmaking in 2011, it received less media attention regarding pollution.

 Operations

 The company operates the main Hilton Works in Hamilton, named after the late company president Hugh Hilton, and the Lake Erie Works in Nanticoke on Lake Erie.
-Until the 2006 restructuring, Stelco's operations also included Stelco McMaster Works in Contrecœur, Quebec, and Stelwire (both acquired by ArcelorMittal in 2006).
+Until the 2006 restructuring, Stelco's operations also included Stelco McMaster Works in Contrecœur, Quebec and Stelwire (both acquired by ArcelorMittal in 2006 and now operates as ArcelorMittal Long Products Canada – Hamilton-East Complex and Mittal Canada Contrecoeur-Ouest Inc.).
 The Nanticoke plant was notable because it is of a relatively newer design, and uses far less water.

 Stelco Tower, now known as 100 King Street West and associated with Lloyd D. Jackson Square, is an office building in downtown Hamilton where the company's headquarters had been located since the 1970s, but has been completely vacated by Stelco.
+Stelco's current head office is co-located with their Hamilton Works location at 386 Wilcox Street in Hamilton.